seanthegeek/yaramail/docs/source/cli.md

                                  scan_path

 positional arguments:
   scan_path             The file(s) to scan.
-Wildcards allowed.Use - to read
+Wildcards allowed.
+Use - to read
                         from stdin.

 options: